Looking to book a Tallinn city break? The capital of Estonia made for quite a pleasant surprise.

 I wasn’t expecting to find a “cocktail scene” in Tallinn and I have to say, I am delighted that my friend told us about it and made us pre-book a table at Wisper Sister.
 (I am linking to their Facebook page, where you send them a message or you just call +372 5874 7837 and they tell you where to go).
 We were within walking distance of our hotel (15 minutes or so) and it was a lovely way to digest our meal.
 The people watching was excellent and it was a very nice bar.

 The first 2 photos above are of Botaanik, which we visited on the following day before dinner, and was also really worth a visit.
+Both bars are worth a visit if you are spending a weekend in Tallinn.

 What to do on a Saturday in Tallinn